 Source: http://web.archive.org/web/20140709193525/http://www.newtown.k12.ct.us/Portals/Newtown/District/docs/BOARD%20OF%20EDUCATION/BOE%20Presentations/2011-2012%20presentations/Rec%20of%20BoE%20Ad%20Hoc%20Facilities%20Subcomm.pdf

-The above document is described as “a summary overview of recommendation to the board of education by the ad hoc facilities subcommittee”.
-That’s certainly a mouthful, but it’s their words, not mine.
-This ad hoc facilities subcommittee, formed in November of 2010 and made up of “people from across the town’s government”, was established by Newtown’s board of education to “examine the enrollment projections, develop options, analyze their potential impact, and make recommendations for future action”.
-This committee worked to consider changes that “may provide cost savings while maintaining or improving education quality”.
-While not members of the committee, the principals from Newtown’s elementary and middle schools were invited to join in on the discussion, and that included Sandy Hook principal and shooting victim Dawn Hochsprung:
+This document is officially titled “a summary overview of recommendations to the board of education by the ad hoc facilities subcommittee.”
+That’s quite the mouthful, but those are their words, not mine.
+Formed in November 2010 by Newtown’s board of education, this ad hoc subcommittee was comprised of “people from across the town’s government” and tasked with “examining enrollment projections, developing options, analyzing their potential impact, and making recommendations for future action.”
+Their goal was to consider changes that “may provide cost savings while maintaining or improving education quality.”
+Although not committee members, principals from Newtown’s elementary and middle schools, including Sandy Hook’s own Dawn Hochsprung (a victim of the shooting), were invited to participate:

 Educational assistant job posting, March 6th, 2012: